saibaba/monad_monoid/PROOF.md

 A monoidal category has an extra <strong>structure</strong> on top of a regular category.
 Additional structure is achieved through composite functors or category product and so on.

-They way this is done is via a functor, called bifunctor.
+The way this is done is via a functor, called bifunctor.

 Think of bifunctor taking two objects and returning another object all from the same category.
 For example it can take two objects and return a pair (assuming all pairs are also in the category).
 Another example is composite functor (one inside another like Maybe [] or [Maybe].